KaliLab/optimizer/doc/tutorial.rst

 A     The obtained parameters.
 B     Fitness statistics (only in case of inspyred
       algorithms: Classical EO, SA)
-C     Fitness components: name of fitness function;
+C     Fitness components: name of fitness function,
-      fitness value, calculated by the function; weight assigned to the function; the weighted fitness value;
-      the resulting cumulated fitness value.
+      fitness value, calculated by the function, weight assigned to the function, the weighted fitness value, the resulting cumulated fitness value.
 D     Displays the “state” of the population during the
       evolution. (only for inspyred algorithms)
 E     Displays the alleles (only for inspyred